djpiper28/advent-of-code-discord-bot/README.md

 Todo:
  - [ x ]: poll each guild for leaderboard data every 15 mins (for current year)
  - [ x ]: get leaderboard data from cache if applicable
- - [ ]: add commands to plot leaderboard progress
+ - [ x ]: add commands to plot leaderboard progress